meteatamel/knative-tutorial/docs/image-processing-pipeline.md

 # Image Processing Pipeline

-In this sample, we'll build an image processing pipeline to connect Google Cloud Storage events to various services.
+In this sample, we'll build an image processing pipeline to connect Google Cloud Storage events to various services with Knative Eventing on GKE.

 ![Image Processing Pipeline](./images/image-processing-pipeline.png)